 When you receive books from us, the container has a removable label with your name and address on it.
 The Library's name and address is on the back of that label, so when you've read the book and are ready to return it to us, just remove the label, flip it over, replace it with the TBBL address showing, and put it in the mail.

 Borrowers don't have to pay postage to return the books; you return them through the mail without charge as "Free Matter for the Blind or Handicapped."

 The digital cartridges are much more expensive than cassettes, and NLS will be reusing them to continue to provide audio magazines.
 Please do not throw away any NLS magazines (including Talking Book Topics) on digital cartridge as you may have done with your past cassette magazines.
-You need to return your digital magazines to the producer (not the Talking Book and Braille Library).
-The producer address can be found on the flip side of the address card that is inserted in the red magazine mailing container.
+You need to return your digital magazines to the producer (NOT the Talking Book and Braille Library).
+The producer's address can be found on the flip side of the address card that is inserted in the red magazine mailing container.
 For more complete information see our Audio Magazines help page.

 The timely return of books is helpful for two important reasons: